 Exposure to second-hand smoke (passive smoking) is a serious health hazard for smokers and non-smokers.
 People who inhale smoke from others are at increased risk of disease.

-- Exposure to second-hand smoke is especially risky for children and babies, and increases the risk of sudden infant death syndrome (SIDS), bronchitis, pneumonia and asthma.
+Exposure to second-hand smoke is especially risky for children and babies, and increases the risk of sudden unexplained death in infants (SUDI), bronchitis, pneumonia and asthma.

 Quit smoking and improve your health

 - your heart rate slows down and your blood pressure drops slightly